paquettg/php-html-parser/README.md

 **Strict**

-Strict, by default false, will throw a `StrickException` if it find that the html is not strict complient (all tags must have a clossing tag, no attribute with out a value, etc.).
+Strict, by default false, will throw a `StrickException` if it find that the html is not strictly compliant (all tags must have a closing tag, no attribute with out a value, etc.).

 **whitespaceTextNode**